 English Language Learning

-The English Language Learning (ELL) program at AISJ is designed to meet the needs of students who need additional help in listening, speaking, reading and/or writing English.
+The English Language Learning (ELL) program at AISJ is designed to meet the needs of scholars who need additional help in listening, speaking, reading and/or writing English.
 This is often the case where English is a second or third language.
 This may be a required condition of enrollment.

 FEE